 Visit Us for a No-Cost Pregnancy Test

-At Willow Womens Center, we know facing an unplanned pregnancy is really difficult.
+At Willow Womens Center, we understand how difficult it is to face an unplanned pregnancy.
 Our compassionate advocates and licensed medical professionals are here to help you through this time in your life.

-At out clinic we can offer you a no-cost pregnancy test to confirm your at-home results and a no-cost ultrasound, so you will know how far along you are and if your pregnancy is viable.
-STD testing may also be offered at no cost and is an important part of the testing, especially if you are considering an abortion.
+At our clinic, we can offer you a no-cost, medical-grade pregnancy test to confirm your at-home results and a no-cost ultrasound, so you will know how far along you are and if your pregnancy is viable.
+Sexually Transmitted Infection (STI) screening may also be offered at no cost.
+This is an important part of the appointment, especially if you are considering an abortion.

 We believe in supporting you, empowering you, giving you the critical information you need, and answering your questions.
 We want to make sure you have everything you need to make the best decision for you and your future.

 Let us be your first step.
-Make an appointment to come see us.
+We invite you to make an appointment today to see us.
 Your health and well-being come first.